-I created 3 thematic resumes to help you learn about me:
+I created a thematic resume and a vita to help you learn about my experiences and skills:

 Learning is intricately intertwined in our lives.
-We can choose to consciously be aware of what is about us and what we experience to become wiser and better persons.
+We can consciously be aware of what is about us and what we experience to become wiser and better persons.
 Learning should be part of our daily lives just as breathing and eating.
-We cannot truly grow as persons unless we are learning.
+We can truly grow as people if we are learning.
 We learn consciously and unconsciously.
 We learn from bad and good.
 We are beings that learn as we live.
 Even though there are forces that interfere with a person learning, the choice to learn allows us to gain even the smallest amount of growth and knowledge.
 Such a philosophy drives me to be a lifelong learner.
-Being able to apply all that I learn to whatever the setting what makes life and learning integrated and rich.
+Applying all that I learn to whatever the setting makes life and learning integrated and rich.

-Perhaps an example would best situate what I hope to portray.
-As a McDonald’s assistant manager in charge of inventory control for the store I received training.
-That information included build to levels, delivery cycles, market forecasts, and promotional impacts.
+An example best situates what I hope to portray.
+I received training as a McDonald’s assistant manager in charge of inventory control for the store.
+That information included build-to levels, delivery cycles, market forecasts, and promotional impacts.
 I learned all that I could from my supervisor and provided the best job to my ability.
-Years later when serving as a volunteer concessions manager for a large music festival (14,000+ attendees in addition to 1,500 volunteers), I found that my McDonald’s training and experience were valuable tools.
+Years later, when serving as a volunteer concessions manager for a large music festival (14,000+ attendees in addition to 1,500 volunteers), I found that my McDonald’s training and experience were valuable tools.
 I worked with vendors for supplies and support.
 I contacted and developed contracts for outside food vendors to provide service during the festival.
 For the first time in 15 years, the concessions part of the festival broke even, thus not requiring funds from other parts of the organization to close billing accounts.
 For the next three years, I worked to improve festival food concessions.
-During those following years concessions showed profit with better cash and inventory controls while reducing waste.
-I took from what I knew and transferred the knowledge to a new setting better equipping me to complete the work.
+During those following years, concessions showed profit with better cash and inventory controls while reducing waste.
+I took from what I knew and transferred the knowledge to a new setting, better equipping me to complete the work.

 Just a Sample